mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/install/install.md

 Note:  The service folder location cannot be changed after initial install.Changing the service location would require installing a new instance of the service against the new location, then copying over any data as necessary to the new instance.

-## Service Discovery
+## Service Discovery configuration templates :
-Each Service Discovery requires parameters to be passed for thier respective SD, Promethesu DC\OS mesos offers follwoing service discovery mechanism :
+Promethesu DC\OS mesos offers follwoing service discovery mechanism, service discovery can be configured along with default prometheus configuration available , below are the templates you would require to pass along with default prometheus configuration under prometheus yml

 1. Consul_sd_config :
 Consul SD configurations allow retrieving scrape targets from Consul's Catalog API.

 Parameters required for consul sd :

-            consul  :
+" The information to access the Consul API.
+It is to be defined as the Consul documentation requires."
-            server  : <host> | default = "localhost:8500"
+[ server: <host> | default = "localhost:8500" ]
+[ token: <secret> ]
+[ datacenter: <string> ]
+[ scheme: <string> | default = "http" ]
+[ username: <string> ]
+[ password: <secret> ]

-            service : A list of services for which targets are retrieved.
-If omitted, all services are scraped.
+" A list of services for which targets are retrieved.
+If omitted, all services are scraped"
+services:
+  [ - <string> ]

+"The time after which the provided names are refreshed.
+ On large setup it might be a good idea to increase this value because the catalog will change all the time."
+[ refresh_interval: <duration> | default = 30s ]

 2. Dns_sd_condig :

 A DNS-based service discovery configuration allows specifying a set of DNS domain names which are periodically queried to discover a list of targets.
 This service discovery method only supports basic DNS A, AAAA and SRV record queries, but not the advanced DNS-SD approach specified in RFC6763.

-Parameters required for dns sd :

-           dnsjobname       : Job name
+" A list of DNS domain names to be queried"
+names: [ - <domain_name> ]

+" The type of DNS query to perform"
+[ type: <query_type> | default = 'SRV' ]

-           Domain name      : DNS domain names to be queried Query Type       : The type of DNS query to perform,default = 'SRV' Dns port         : The port number used if the query type is not SRV Refresh interval : <duration> The time after which the provided names are refreshed
+" The port number used if the query type is not SRV."
+[ port: <number>]

+" The time after which the provided names are refreshed" [ refresh_interval: <duration> | default = 30s ]

 3. EC2 SD :

 EC2 SD configurations allow retrieving scrape targets from AWS EC2 instances.

+" The information to access the EC2 API"

-        Region name  : The AWS Region <string>
+" The AWS Region."
+region: <string>

-        Access key   : The AWS API keys.
-If blank, the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are used.
+" The AWS API keys.
+If blank, the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are used."
-        Secret key   : <secret>
+[ access_key: <string> ]
+[ secret_key: <secret> ]
+" Named AWS profile used to connect to the API."
+[ profile: <string> ]

+" Refresh interval to re-read the instance list."
+[ refresh_interval: <duration> | default = 60s ]

-        Ec2 port     :  The port to scrape metrics from
+" The port to scrape metrics from.
+If using the public IP address, this must instead be specified in the relabeling rule."
+[ port: <int> | default = 80 ]

 4. Marathon Sd Config :
  Marathon SD configurations allow retrieving scrape targets using the Marathon REST API.
 Prometheus will periodically check the REST endpoint for currently running tasks and create a target group for every app that has at least one healthy task.